MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-quantum-include-python.md

    }
     ```

-1. In the same folder, open another file and save it as `randomNum.py`.
+1. In the project root folder (with the *qsharp.json* file), open another file and save it as `randomNum.py`.
 1. Add the following code to import the `qsharp` and `azure.quantum` modules.

     ```python